sarangu001/myportfolio/README.md

-A highly motivated data analyst with expertise in interpreting, analyzing and reconciliation of data obtained from a variety of sources.
+A highly motivated data science professional with expertise in interpreting, analyzing and reconciliation of data obtained from a variety of sources.
 -----------------------------------------------------------------------------------------------------------------------------------------
 Education	:
 -----------------------------------------------------------------------------------------------------------------------------------------